Kellegram/Ghostrunner_faq/README.md

 ## Ray tracing is disabling itself
 This is a common bug.
 Reasons and solutions are currently unknown.

+## Stability survey and results
+There is a Ghostrunner stability survey handled by Henry, you can read more about it [here](Survey.md).

 # General improvements